 School Hours.
 School starts at 7:55 am daily (welcome bell is at 7:50 am and tardy bell is 7:55 am).
-The playground is supervised from 7:40am.
+Students will be received into the gym where they will be supervised from 7:40 am.
 Children arriving earlier will not be supervised.

 School ends at 2:25 pm, except on Wednesdays, when school ends at 1:10 pm.
-Playground supervision ends at 2:35 (1:20 on Wednesdays).
+Supervision ends at 2:35 (1:20 on Wednesdays).
 Children leaving later and who are not enrolled in after-school care will not be supervised.

 - Late to school?
-If your child arrives at school after 7:55 am, they must first come to the office to sign in and receive a pink late pass before going to class. - Leaving early?
+If your child arrives at school after 7:55 am, they must first come to the office to check in and receive a late dot before going to class. - Leaving early?
 If your child needs to leave school early, please check in at the office at the time you need to collect your child, and they will be called from class to meet you.
-When you arrive, please sign your child out in the Early Dismissal file folder on the front desk and take a Temporary Dismissal slip to give to their teacher. - Absent from school?
-If the absence is planned, provide written or verbal notice to the school at least three (3) days in advance.
-Where possible, please report all absences to the office by 7:30am at (206) 252-3304 or montlake.attendance@seattleschools.org.
-If the absence is unplanned, let the school know as soon as you are able.
+When you arrive, please sign your child out in the Early Dismissal file folder on the front desk and take a Temporary Dismissal slip to give to their teacher.
+Please also email <a href="montpage: montpage: montpage - Absent from school?
+If the absence is planned, contact the office for a pre-planned absence form at least three (3) days in advance.
+Please report all absences to the office at (206) 252-3304 or montlake.attendance@seattleschools.org.
+If the absence is unplanned, let the school (both your teacher and the attendance mailbox) know before 8:30 am.